nandrasaputra/Movieverse/README.md

 ## Prerequisites

-In order to make app works, you need <a href='https://developers.google.com/youtube/v3/getting-started'>Youtube API</a>, <a href='https://tech.yandex.com/translate/'>Yandex API</a> and <a href='https://www.themoviedb.org/documentation/api'>TheMovieDatabase API</a> Key.
+In order to make app works, you need <a href='https://developers.google.com/youtube/v3/getting-started'>Youtube API</a> and <a href='https://www.themoviedb.org/documentation/api'>TheMovieDatabase API</a> Key.

 In your build.gradle(app) :